ItsLastDay/Information-Retrieval-from-VK.com/README.md

 -Performing lemmatization with MyStem library
 -Building a syntax for querying, with automatic expansion of every query keyword to it's synonyms
 -Parsing VK groups with API to gather posts

+This repository contains only pieces of code written by me, that are relevant to this project.